 As an inventor, he co-engineered an improved version of a portable toilet system in 1874.
 A few years later, in 1881, he developed carbon filament light bulb, an advanced variant of Edison’s paper filament.

 Marie Van Brown

 Contribution: Home security systems

-Can you imagine your home, office space without surveillance systems?
+In today’s world, can you imagine your home and office space without surveillance systems?
 I think we all know the answer to that.
-And that’s what Mari Van Brittan Brown, an African-American inventor thought before coming up with a concept of security system, where cameras can be used to monitor every movement outside her house.
+And that’s what Marie Van Brittan Brown thought before coming up with the concept of ‘home security system.’

-What started as a gadgetry, only for domestic use, quickly became popular in workplaces as small and big companies started using the same concept of surveillance on their properties.
-While her original idea consisted of just a camera, a monitor and a microphone (two-way) and several peepholes, it certainly inspired today’s sophisticated security mechanisms.
+What started as gadgetry for domestic use, quickly became popular in workplaces as companies began using the very surveillance technique.
 For her ingenious invention, Brown was awarded by the National Science Committee.

 6. Patricia Bath